simonberner/simonberner/README.md

 ### Hi there 👋

-- 🏢 I’m currently working as Software Development Engineer in Test (SDET) by 🔆
+- 🏢 I'm a Software Development Engineer in Test (SDET)
-- 📱 I'm a self-thaugth iOS Developer at 🌙 which is very enthusiastic about Mobile in general
+- 📱 I'm a self-thaugth iOS Developer
 - ᠋🙃 I teach funny stuff like Pair Programming and Git
 - 🍏 I build Mobile Apps with Swift, SwiftUI, UIKit and other "Kits"
-- 🌱 I work Day by day on personal projects to improve my software development skills
+- 🌱 I work day by day on personal projects to improve my software development skills
 - 📚 Technologies that I am studing: Xcode, Swift Language, SwiftUI, UIKIt, Core Data, Design Patterns and much more

 Thanks for stopping by and having a look at my work here! 😄